rsdy/rsdy.github.com/markdown/first_day_of_crowdfunding.md

 Of course, things often don't work out as a naive student thinks.
 The people I counted on weren't so in the mood of sharing like I had thought they would be.
-Who have came across the link on either Reddit or HackerNews, though, have also been very supportive and had great ideas.
+Who have come across the link on either Reddit or HackerNews, though, have also been very supportive and had great ideas.
 Nevertheless, none of them wanted to contribute their hard-earned cash to me.